-Under Article 12 of the Framework Directive, NRAs must "encourage" the sharing of facilities or properties.
-It also states that when undertakings are deprived of access to viable alternatives, Member States "may" impose the sharing of facilities or property on an operator.
+Under Article 12 of the Framework Directive, NRAs must be able to impose the sharing of facilities or properties.
+Said article also states that Member States may impose the sharing of facilities or property on an operator or take measures to facilitate the coordination of public works in order to protect the environment, public health, public security or meet town and country planning objectives.
 In case of FttH, this sharing principle would suppose that any first operator reaching a building grants access for all its competitors at a node, where every end user connected is linked with a point-to-point optical fibre.
 This may be imposed through an approach based on symmetric access obligations (irrespective of a firm's dominance) or standard asymmetric remedies (pursuant to a SMP analysis).